 what are my options going forward?

 You will also need to decide your approach to absorbing some of the additional costs incurred throughout the supply chain.

 Where a role is inside IR35, will you pass the employer’s national insurance costs on to the contractor by reducing the rate you pay to them?
 Will you expect the agency (if involved) to pick up that cost as the fee-payer?

 Whatever you decide, you will need a trusted partner to implement the chosen approach.

 The options will be one of:

-2. PEO: Utilise a Professional Employer Organisation to employ the contractors directly, thereby removing all employment risk from your business.
+2. PEO: utilise a Professional Employer Organisation to engage the contractors directly, thereby removing all employment risk from your business.
 This would be a separate payroll with different terms and conditions for the workers but where employers NI, apprenticeship levy and PAYE taxes are deducted and passed to HMRC by the PEO.

 Options 2 and 3 are likely to be the approach in the vast majority of cases.